 It is available to families in the Portsmouth area – anyone who is pregnant or has children up to the age of 16 (or 19 if still in full time education).
 We also support families who have adult dependents that they need to care for.
 It is not available to Local Authority tenants.

 We offer information, advice and practical support in many areas.
 For example:

-budgeting to pay rent and/or arrears, debt management, advice on the court processes, completing housing benefit applications or applying for backdates and other benefits, managing the weekly budget, homemaking skills and developing routines addressing maintenance and repair issues, Sorting out disputes with neighbours, advice on day to day issues involved in raising a family, registering with a GP and advice on other health services available, finding out about jobs and training in the area, settling into the neighbourhood, and lots more!
+budgeting to pay rent and/or arrears, debt management, advice on the court processes, completing housing benefit applications or applying for backdates and other benefits, managing the weekly budget, homemaking skills and developing routines addressing maintenance and repair issues, Sorting out disputes with neighbors, advice on day to day issues involved in raising a family, registering with a GP and advice on other health services available, finding out about jobs and training in the area, settling into the neighborhood, and lots more!